RATING★ 8.0

 ✨ The Quick Verdict

-If you are a fan of Action, TV Movie, Crime, Drama cinema, then Bony offers a standard experience that justifies its existence in the 1990 landscape.
+If you are a fan of Action, TV Movie, Crime, Drama cinema, then Bony offers a fresh and engaging experience that justifies its existence in the 1990 landscape.

 👥 Target Audience